 Since the introduction of SCC, the list of parameters for dairy herd improvement has developed heavily.
 Several parameters can be determined at the same time in milk-testing laboratories.
 This makes it cost-efficient as no extra efforts are needed, because the infrastructure of raw milk sampling is already there, linking back to UNs SDG number 9 (focus on building resilient infrastructure, promoting inclusive and sustainable industrialization and fostering innovation).

-DSCC screening for talking AMR
+DSCC screening for tackling AMR

 One of the most exciting new milk parameters that is available today to help with a more successful udder control programme is the Differential Somatic Cell Count (DSCC).
 This parameter allows dairy farmers to act quicker to keep cow health high and antibiotic use to a limit, especially in the case of mastitis.
 DSCC is the combined proportion of the white blood cells (immune cells), polymorphonuclear neutrophils (PMN) and lymphocytes.
 The combined proportion of PMN and lymphocytes is calculated and presented as a percentage (%) of the total SCC.
 Both parameters (SCC and DSCC) can be determined at the same time in milk-testing laboratories.